zan-mlakar/Social-Tipping-Games/README.md

 ORGANISATION

-The folders 'thesis_intro', 'thesis_game', and 'thesis-scales' contain the different applications that make up the full experiment.
+The folders 'Intro', 'Game', and 'Final' contain the different applications that make up the full experiment.
 Specifically, they contain the instructions, experimental game, and individual characteristics measures, respectively.
 The folder '_static' contains the different images and other similar resources used in the experiment.
 The file 'settings.py' allows one to manage the set-up of the different (demo) sessions, sequencing of apps, admin settings etc.